Frequently Asked Questions

 4. Are employees required to participate?

-5. Is the site open all year?
+5. Is the giving portal open all year?

 6. Can I donate to any nonprofit organization?